Quantum Generative Diffusion Model: A Fully Quantum-Mechanical Model for Generating Quantum State Ensemble: Abstract

 \section{Abstract}

-Classical diffusion models have shown superior generative results.
-Exploring them in the quantum domain can advance the field of quantum generative learning.
-This work introduces Quantum Generative Diffusion Model (QGDM) as their simple and elegant quantum counterpart.
-Through a non-unitary forward process, any target quantum state can be transformed into a completely mixed state that has the highest entropy and maximum uncertainty about the system.
-A trainable backward process is used to recover the former from the latter.
-The design requirements for its backward process includes non-unitarity and small parameter count.
-We introduce partial trace operations to enforce non-unitary and reduce the number of trainable parameters by using a parameter-sharing strategy and incorporating temporal information as an input in the backward process.
+Mixed quantum states are the native description of many physically important quantum systems, making their generation a fundamental task in quantum information processing.
+However, constructing a diffusion process that generates density operators while keeping every reverse step physically valid remains nontrivial.
+This work introduces Quantum Generative Diffusion Model (QGDM), a fully quantum-mechanical model whose forward and backward processes are grounded in quantum channel theory.
+Through a non-unitary forward process, any target quantum state can be transformed into a completely mixed state.
+A trainable backward process recovers the former from the latter.
+We introduce partial trace to make the backward process non-unitary, and share parameters across timesteps by incorporating temporal information as an input.
 We present QGDM's resource-efficient version to reduce auxiliary qubits while preserving generative capabilities.
-QGDM exhibits faster convergence than Quantum Generative Adversarial Network (QGAN) because its adopted convex-based optimization can result in better convergence.
-The results of comparing it with QGAN demonstrate its effectiveness in generating both pure and mixed quantum states.
-It can achieve 53.02\% higher fidelity in mixed-state generation than QGAN.
-The results highlight its great potential to tackle challenging quantum generation tasks.
+We theoretically analyze the denoising design, showing it avoids a low-loss shortcut that traps training and cause generation failure.
+Simulations confirm that QGDM outperforms quantum generative adversarial networks on random pure- and mixed-state generation, with better noise robustness than other quantum generative models and a task-specialized approach for practical Gibbs state generation.
+Hence, QGDM provides a channel-based diffusion framework for learning fixed mixed-state targets, extending quantum generative modeling toward realistic quantum information settings.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{